-- Maintain the City's position as the second largest provider of office space outside St.Kilda Road and the Melbourne CBD. - Facilitate the continued investment in high quality office space in attractive settings with landscaping and car parking in the Box Hill Metropolitan Activity Centre and Burwood East-Tally Ho Major Activity Centre. - Ensure activity centres are the focus of increased employment densities. - Protect industrial land for industrial uses and compatible commercial uses. - Support redevelopment of industrial areas that maintains their industrial focus in high amenity and attractive locations while respecting and enhancing the amenity of abutting residential properties. - Facilitate the reuse and redevelopment of designated Strategic Redevelopment Sites in association with the community.
+- Maintain the City's position as the second largest provider of office space outside St.Kilda Road and the Melbourne CBD. - Facilitate the continued investment in high quality office space in attractive settings with landscaping and car parking in the Box Hill Metropolitan Activity Centre and Burwood East-Tally Ho Major Activity Centre. - Ensure activity centres are the focus of increased employment densities. - Protect industrial land for industrial uses and compatible commercial uses. - Support redevelopment of industrial areas that maintains their industrial focus in high amenity and attractive locations while respecting and enhancing the amenity of abutting residential properties. - Support the transition of the Burwood SRL East Structure Plan Area's industrial areas to high amenity employment areas. - Facilitate the reuse and redevelopment of designated Strategic Redevelopment Sites in association with the community.